dm4th/personal-website/info/projects/personal-website.md

 - Supabase Database
 - Supabase Edge Functions
 - pgVector
-- OpenAI
+- OpenAI API
 - GPT3 Tokenizer
 - ChatGPT
 - LangChain
 #### Description
 Once the user submits a prompt, that prompt is immediately sent to a Supabase Edge Function (using Deno runtime and written in typescript) and the rest is done on the server.
 Upon receiving the prompt the first thing the server does is embed the prompt.
 This is important so that we can retrieve the most semantically similar chunks of both written text by me and chat history from the user.
-By first embedding the prompt, we can actually run the database similarity searches asynchronously while we begin to build the prompt that we will send to GPT 3.5 turbo.
+By first embedding the prompt, we can actually run the database similarity searches asynchronously while we begin to build the prompt that we will send to the OpenAI API (GPT 3.5 turbo).

 The prompt starts with a system message that provides context for the role the assistant is to play in the conversation.
 This role maps to the [chat roles](#supabase-user-accounts-&-chat-roles) discussed earlier.
 The rest of the system message is mostly filler for making sure the assistant doesn't hallucinate or say anything negative.

 Next is injecting relevant context into the prompt.
 The dot product between the embedded initial prompt from the user and each of the embeddings of text I generated is calculated.
 The highest value (already normalized between one and zero based on the ada-002 algorithm) is the "most relevant text".
 I also added that it text scores above a 0.82 it is "highly relevant" and the assistant will cite the place it got the information from.
-If nothing scores above a 0.75, a generic passage of text is injected in its place.
-Typically I'll include about 4 chunks of relevant text per prompt, but it depends on how much fits in 2000 tokens (the amount I allotted for relevant text).
+If nothing scores above a 0.70, a generic passage of text is injected in its place.
+Originally I'd include about 4 chunks of relevant text per prompt, but I realized that adding more than 3 really made responses too general for my use case, so I capped it off at 3 maximum.

-Next, I retrieve both the 5 most recent chat messages in this chat (or up to 1000 tokens) and the most relevant chat in the chat history (minimum score of 0.75).
+Next, I retrieve both the 5 most recent chat messages in this chat (or up to 1000 tokens) and the most relevant chat in the chat history (minimum score of 0.70).
 Those are also injected as that memory.
 I couldn't use the LangChain memory buffer for conversations because each time the edge function is called I'd technically be creating a new chat.

-Between role, relevant text, recent chat history, and relevant chat history, the prompt that goes to the OpenAI LLM is much more nuanced than what the user entered.
+Between role, relevant text, recent chat history, and relevant chat history, the prompt that goes to the OpenAI API is much more nuanced than what the user entered.
 There is a significant amount of record keeping between the edge function and the database that happens to keep context, but overall LangChain makes it rather easy to work with LLM’s in this way.

 # Future Work